Oral Hygiene in Assisted Living

 There is a unique and timely opportunity to transform MCWB so it is optimally suitable for AL, given the North Carolina Department of Health and Human Services (DHHS) Special Care Dentistry Program offer of partnership.
 Consequently, the investigators propose this nested cohort cluster randomized trial that will apply the NIH Stage Model and principles of the Science of Behavior Change (SOBC) to lay the groundwork for a pragmatic trial and real-world implementation of MCWB for AL residents with dementia and their caregivers.

 The aims of the proposed project are to refine MCWB (NIH Stage I/Aim 1), and examine research efficacy (NIH Stage II/Aim 2) and real-world efficacy (NIH Stage III/Aim 3), focusing on structural, social, and interpersonal mechanisms as the SOBC target.
-Aims 2 and 3 will use separate samples of 24 AL communities across the state's ten regions.
-Within each region, one-half of AL communities will be randomized to treatment (MCWB) and one-half to control, and the oral hygiene of 360 residents with dementia will be assessed through eight months.
+Aims 2 and 3 will use separate samples of AL communities (24 for Aim 2 and 28 for Aim 3) across the state's ten regions.
+Within each region, one-half of AL communities will be randomized to treatment (MCWB) and one-half to control, and the oral hygiene of up to 360 residents with dementia will be assessed through eight months.
+For Aim 3 there will be up to 233 residents assessed for four months.
 In Aim 2, a research dental hygienist will train AL staff on MCWB and provide ongoing support; in Aim 3, this responsibility will be transferred to community public health dental hygienists working with the DHHS.
+Family members (one per resident, up to 360 for Aim 2 and up to 233 for Aim 3) will also be interviewed about the resident.
+Assisted Living staff will also be interviewed at each baseline and follow-up visit (up to 360 for Aim 2 and up to 360 for Aim 3).

 Aim 1.
 Refine MCWB for implementation in assisted living (AL) communities.